Minutes March 2007

 iv) CPRE has written to introduce the new chairman of Chichester South, Rodney Chambers.
 He would like to set up a small committee to meet every other month or so.
 This was noted.

-v) Action in Rural Sussex has sent information about their Village shops and post offices survey which has been sent to all shops in
+v) Action in Rural Sussex has sent information about their Village shops and post offices survey which has been sent to all shops in West Sussex.
+Also the Calor Village of the Year Competition.
+This was noted.

 vi) Phil Marten has sent a brief note about Neighbourhood Watch which could be incorporated into parish newsletters.
 It was agreed to consider using it in the next one.